scala/docs.scala-lang/_overviews/scala3-book/scala-features.md

 ### A pure OOP language

 Scala is a _pure_ object-oriented programming (OOP) language.
-Every variable is an object, and every “operator” is a method.
+Every variable is an object and every “operator” is a method.

 In Scala, all types inherit from a top-level class `Any`, whose immediate children are `AnyVal` (_value types_, such as `Int` and `Boolean`) and `AnyRef` (_reference types_, as in Java).
 This means that the Java distinction between primitive types and boxed types (e.g. `int` vs. `Integer`) isn’t present in Scala.
 Boxing and unboxing is completely transparent to the user.

 {% comment %}
+- AnyRef above is wrong in case of strict null checking, no?
+On the other hand, maybe too much information to state this here
+- probably not worth to mention (too advanced at this point) there is AnyKind
-Add the “types hierarchy” image here?
+- Add the “types hierarchy” image here?
 {% endcomment %}